 The Nuclear Energy Futures CDT places student experience at the heart of the programme.
 We listen to your research interests and link you to stimulating PhD projects supported by a team of industry and academic experts.
 Owing to the breadth of the CDT and the wide range of industry sponsors involved we can support PhD projects in:

 Projects can also incorporate cutting-edge research in machine learning, robotics and space propulsion.
+Visit our webpage for more information on our research.

 The CDT programme offers PhDs integrated with seven courses, as well as optional modules depending on the research being undertaken.
 The courses will employ an innovative mixture of teaching and learning methods and exploit the expertise of each partner university.
 The delivery will combine three residential courses with four blended learning modules combining human-moderated distance learning and days of face-to-face contact.